How It Works

 macOS's ICMP implementation via SOCK_DGRAM (non-privileged sockets, used by icmplib) introduces measurement artifacts: periodic ~1-second latency spikes that appear real but are OS-level queuing artifacts.
 The system ping binary uses SOCK_RAW (setuid) and doesn't have this issue.

-This was a hard-won finding after investigating mysterious periodic spikes that only appeared on macOS with VPN active.
-Full investigation in docs/vpn-periodic-latency-spikes.md.
+This was a hard-won finding after investigating mysterious periodic spikes that only appeared on macOS with a VPN active.

 Why Cloudflare for Throughput?